apache/tvm-rfcs/rfcs/0108-add-nnef-frontend.md

 # Summary
 [summary]: #summary

-Add the Khronos Neural Network Exchange Format (NNEF) as a frontend to TVM.
+Add the Khronos Neural Network Exchange Format (NNEF) as a frontend to TVM Relay and Relax.
-Link to the discuss post [here](https://discuss.tvm.apache.org/t/rfc-0108-add-nnef-frontend/17088).

 # Motivation
 [motivation]: #motivation